mehulagg/gitlab/doc/administration/geo/replication/configuration.md

 ### Step 2.
 Manually replicate the **primary** node's SSH host keys

-NOTE: **Note:**
-Be sure to test SSH connection in a separate terminal to verify SSH is still functional after this change.

 GitLab integrates with the system-installed SSH daemon, designating a user (typically named `git`) through which all access requests are handled.